-Table 1-3 Preferred risks: Monitoring, analysing and reporting
+Table 1-3 Preferred risks: Monitoring, analysing, and reporting

-Risk appetite Strategic determination of risk-based limits, representing the maximum risk that the Group is willing to assume in pursuit of business targets and in accordance with its overall risk policies.
+Table 1 Risk appetite Strategic determination of risk-based limits, representing the maximum risk that the Group is willing to assume in pursuit of business tagets an in accordance with its overall risk polisies.
 Risk policy Review of the Group's overall risk policy to determine whether revisions are required.
 Models and parameters Update on the use of risk models and risk parameters.
-Quality of credit portfolio Analysis of impairment charges and losses by business unit and portfolio break-downs by category, size, business unit, etc.
+Quality of credit portfolio Analysis of impairment charges and losses by business unit and portfolio break-downs by category, size, business unit etc.

-BankNordik Group Methodology Evaluation of the preferred risk and the level of capital according to the FSA's 8+ approach.
+Table 2 Føroya Banki Group methodology Evaluation of the preferred risk and level of capital according to the FSA's 8+ approach.
 Key figures for the credit portfolio An overview of credit-quality indicators, classifications and trends in lending volumes.
 Market risk Analysis of the Group's current equity, fixed income and currency positions and report on the utilisation of Board approved limits since the preceding report.
-Large exposures An overview of exposures equal to or exceeding 10% of the Group total capital and the sum of these exposures, including the percentage of the Group's total capital it represents.
+Large exposures An overview of exposures equal to or exceeding 10% of the Group total capital and the sum of these exposures including the precentage of the Group's total capital is represents.

-Table 3 Liquidity risk Analysing and stress tests of the Group's current liquidity Market risk Analysis of the Group's current equity, fixed income and currency positions and report on the utilisation of Board approved limits since the preceding report.
+Table 3 Liquity risk Analysing and stress tests of the Group's current liquity Market risk Analysis of the Group's current equity, fixed income and currency positions and report on the utilisation of Board approved limits since the preceding report.